Danish England

 cnut04

 Emma and her boys had been obliged to take temporary refuge in Normandy, from Swein Forkbeard (Cnut’s father), in 1013 (see The Wrath of God).
 They returned to England the following year.
-Edward and Alfred would appear to have been despatched to safety in Normandy again after the death of Edmund Ironside (30th November 1016).
+Edward and Alfred would appear to have been sent to safety in Normandy again after the death of Edmund Ironside (30th November 1016).
 A charter (S997a) from St Peter’s Abbey in Ghent, though not certainly genuine, places Edward at St Peter’s on Christmas Day 1016 – presumably en route for Normandy.
 William of Malmesbury writes (GR II §180): “I find that their Uncle Richard took no steps to restore them to their country; on the contrary, he married his sister Emma to the enemy and invader; and it may be difficult to say, whether to the greater ignominy of him who bestowed her, or of the woman who consented to share the nuptial couch of that man who had so cruelly molested her husband, and had driven her children into exile.”
 Rodulfus Glaber states (II, 3): “he [Cnut] made an agreement with Richard, taking in marriage his sister, Æthelred’s wife”.

 The Anglo-Saxon Chronicle is not explicit about where Emma was when Cnut ordered her “to be fetched for him to wife”, and Florence of Worcester adds nothing.
 William of Malmesbury, however, asserts (GR II §181): “he sent for the wife of the late king out of Normandy”.
 A yarn told in the Encomium Emmae Reginae (II,16) serves the Encomiast’s intention to airbrush Æthelred out of Emma’s past.
 It places Emma in Normandy, and presents Cnut as being ignorant of her existence.
 In true fairy-tale fashion, Cnut commands that a search should be made “far and wide” to find him a suitable wife.
 Lo and behold, the ideal candidate is found: “within the bounds of Gaul, and to be precise in the Norman area, a lady of the greatest nobility and wealth, but yet the most distinguished of the women of her time for delightful beauty and wisdom, inasmuch as she was a famous queen.”
 This is, of course, Emma: “But she refused to become the bride of Cnut, unless he would affirm to her by oath, that he would never set up the son of any wife other than herself to rule after him, if it happened that God should give her a son by him.
 For she had information that the king had had sons by some other woman; so she, wisely providing for her offspring, knew in her wisdom how to make arrangements in advance, which were to be to their advantage.”
 Cnut agrees to Emma’s terms and they are married: “Gaul rejoiced, the land of the English rejoiced likewise, when so great an ornament was conveyed over the seas.”

 Actually, it may be that Emma had not returned to Normandy. Æthelred died in London on 23rd April 1016, after which the city was besieged by Cnut.
 The siege was not a success, however, and the inhabitants of London only capitulated to Cnut after the power-sharing agreement he made with Edmund Ironside shortly before the latter’s death (see Ironside).
 Thietmar of Merseburg (who says he is repeating what he has been reliably informed by one Sewald) and William of Jumièges both place Emma in London during the siege.
 William, who has Æthelred die in London during the siege, writes (V, 9) that Cnut: “when he heard of the death of the king, with the counsel of his retainers and looking to the future, had queen Emma brought from the city, and after a few days married her according to the Christian rite, giving for her, before the whole army, her weight in gold and silver.”
-Although William has distorted the timeline, he clearly believed that Emma was fetched to Cnut from London, not Normandy.
-In the Knytlinga Saga (§9), Æthelred dies and Emma prepares to leave for Normandy.
+Although William has distorted the timeline, he clearly believed that Emma was brought to Cnut from London, not Normandy.
+In the Knýtlinga Saga (Ch.9), Æthelred dies and Emma prepares to leave for Normandy.
 She is intercepted just as she is about to set sail, and brought before Cnut: “and it was agreed by the king and his chieftains that he should take Queen Emma as his wife: so that was done.”

 Having spent 1017 securing his position, Cnut was apparently confident enough to discharge much of his army the following year.